-For 2024, Veolia is announcing an ambitious trajectory - the fruit of work done in preparing its 2024-2027 strategic program - to achieve Net Zero by 2050, specifically zero carbon emissions from its activities and the neutralization of its residual emissions.
-To this end, the Group is accelerating its decarbonization effort by committing to reduce its scopes 1 and 2 emissions by 50%, and its scope 3 emissions by 30%(2), by 2032 (compared with 2021).
-This Climate Report, published simultaneously with GreenUp - our strategic program 2027 - is a tool we are making available to our stakeholders to explain our updated climate strategy.
-It meets the requirements of the TCFD(3), covering the governance, risk management policy, and performance indicators we have in place.
-In fact, it goes further, detailing the financial resources the Group has mobilized: over €1.6 billion in investment by 2030, including €500 million already invested between 2018 and 2023.
+This Climate Report which accompanies our strategic program 2027 - is a tool we are making available to our stakeholders to explain our updated climate strategy.
+It meets the requirements of the TCFD(2), covering the governance, risk management policy, and performance indicators we have in place.
+In fact, it goes further, detailing the financial resources the Group has mobilized: over €1.6 billion in investment by 2030, including €650 million already invested between 2018 and 2024.
 It also details the operational levers and innovations we have dedicated to reducing the hard-to-eliminate emissions connected with the use of natural gas for our heat networks and the incineration of hazardous waste.

 It also illustrates the uniqueness of our service activities.
 These are services essential for human life and economic activity with considerable benefits to public health, environmental protection and biodiversity.
-Services that also have the characteristic of erasing emissions for their beneficiaries: this is why we also present an ambitious trajectory for our "scope 4" emissions to illustrate the decarbonizing power of the solutions we provide to our customers.
+Services that also have the characteristic of erasing emissions for their beneficiaries: this is why we also present an ambitious trajectory for our scope 4(3) emissions to illustrate the decarbonizing power of the solutions we provide to our customers.

 In addition to decarbonization, this report outlines Veolia's pioneering approach to adapting to the effects of climate change.
 Our unique expertise and knowhow in water, the main vector by which the consequences of climate change make themselves felt, position us perfectly to help all stakeholders design and implement their adaptation strategies.
-By anticipating possible climate changes and their effects at the local level as accurately as possible, across the 2,000 assets it operates, we equip the Group and its stakeholders to tackle this additional challenge.
+By anticipating possible climate changes and their effects at the local level as accurately as possible, we equip the Group and its stakeholders to tackle this additional challenge.

 With this Climate Report, I hope to be able to show all our stakeholders, in particular the economic players - companies and financial institutions alike -, that a realistic and ambitious climate strategy is possible.
-We offer a simple equation: 50% fewer scopes 1 and 2 emissions in 10 years, and 50% more "erased" emissions on scope 4.
+We offer a simple equation: 50% fewer scopes 1 and 2 emissions in 10 years, and 50% more "erased" emissions.
 This means applying our 170-year recipe for success, using the following ingredients: planning, operational efficiency, agility and innovation.
 In the climate context to come, each of these ingredients will play a key role.